talon-one/TalonOne.cs/docs/IntegrationApi.md

             // config.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new IntegrationApi(config);
-            var audienceId = 56;  // int | The ID of the audience.
+            var audienceId = 789;  // long | The ID of the audience.

             try
             {